Catholic Identity Resources

 Archdiocese of Cincinnati schools and parishes are responsible for ordering and purchasing their own materials.
 Purchasers can opt to pay by credit card or purchase order when checking out from the online store.
 If you are ordering for multiple groups, please contact the CFT team before placing your order.
-Materials must be ordered by January 11.
+Materials must be ordered by January 9, 2023.

-After an order for ACRE materials has been placed, purchasers will receive a few emails: 1) a receipt for the order, and 2) instructions for administering each level of the online or offline assessments that were purchased.
+After an order for ACRE materials has been placed, purchasers will receive two emails: 1) a receipt for the order, and 2) instructions for administering each level of the online or offline assessments that were purchased.
 The instructions will include a unique class code for each level of the assessment.
 Whether you are administering the online or offline formats, each student will need to provide the class code for proper scoring.
 Instructions for the online assessment will also include a unique code to register one proctor for each class.
 Proctors must be a staff or faculty member.
 If you require more than one proctor per class, please contact the CFT team.

 Administering the Assessment Online

 Administering the assessment online is the easiest and most cost-effective method, yielding the fastest results.
 Online assessments are priced at $2.50 per seat.
 After ordering an online assessment and receiving your class code, you can begin your testing session as soon as you prefer.